 I felt blessed to behold such a sight.
-I’d only ever seen really elderly women’s jewelry, or kids’ jewelry.
+I’d only ever seen elderly women’s jewelry or kids’ jewelry.
+My mom didn’t really wear it.
 That an accessory could be so filled with color and delicate artistry, in the shape of butterflies no less, opened up a whole new part of my imagination.
 In a very serious tone, I thanked Miss Markey for the opportunity to clean her desk and look at the amazing butterflies.
 And you’d think she’d have given me a Those Kittens Looked Like Twins reaction, but Miss Markey always had a real understanding of me in that mystical way that few possess.

 On the last day of second grade, we all engaged in end-of-the-year festivities.
 Before the last bell rang, Miss Markey told me she’d like a word with me.

 I was so worried.
 It seemed like I’d gone at least a whole (half-)day without any mishaps!
 Was I getting in last-minute trouble?